-Grants Received in Advance 2017/2018 2016/2017
+Grants Received in Advance 2018/2019 2017/2018

-Grants necerveu in Auvance £000 £000
+£000 £000

-Capital Grants (3,958) (5,100)
+Capital Grants (9,843) (3,958)

-Revenue Grants (805) (1,797)
+Revenue Grants (3,077) (805)

-Total (4,763) (6,897)
+Total (12,920) (4,763)

 Note 35 - Related Parties

 The council is required to disclose material transactions with related parties - bodies or individuals that have the potential to control or influence the council or to be controlled or influenced by the council.
 Disclosure of these transactions allows readers to assess the extent to which the council might have been constrained in its ability to operate independently or might have secured the ability to limit another party's ability to bargain freely with the council.